RichardLiuCode/HTMLtutorial/README.md

 |sandbox|Block some permissions to for the iframe tag, Especially when you don't trust the website you embeded in the iframe tag.|
 |allow| Allow some permission in the iframe tag when needed and you trust the website is save. |
 |allowfullscreen|Allow the embedded website can be go to full screen mode.|
 - Remember!
-Some website has x-frame-option, that kind of website cannot be embeded into iframe.
+Some website has x-frame-option, that kind of website cannot be embeded into an iframe.
 ----

 ## Embeded Css/Javascript